archana1998/personal_website/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi!
 I am Archana Swaminathan, a final year undergraduate student at BITS Pilani, Hyderabad, India.
-I am currently working as a Visiting Researcher with the <a href ="https://v-sense.scss.tcd.ie/"> V-SENSE Research Group, Trinity College Dublin </a>, and being mentored by <a href = "https://v-sense.scss.tcd.ie/?profile=prof-aljosa-smolic"> Prof. Aljosa Smolic. </a>
+I am currently working as a Visiting Researcher with the <a href ="https://v-sense.scss.tcd.ie/"> V-SENSE Research Group, Trinity College Dublin </a>, and being mentored by <a href = "https://v-sense.scss.tcd.ie/?profile=prof-aljosa-smolic"> Prof. Aljosa Smolic</a>.
 I'm part of a group that is investigating 3D Geometry for Deep Learning, where we focus on applications that extend to Image-based reconstruction, pose estimation and visual computing.

 In the past, I've had experience with working with Deep Learning in many projects, some of which are: predictive modelling for time series data, image encryption and decryption, image superresolution, semantic segmentation and object recognition.